 It makes a huge difference.
 If I stop running for a week or two, which sometimes happens, I start feeling like crud within just a few days.
 Face it - we were not made to be sedentary couch potatoes.
 We were meant to move our limbs and get the blood flowing.

 The brain is highly sensitive to this.
 Just try an exercise program for six weeks or so and just see if you don't notice a tremendous difference in your energy level and the quickness of your mind.

 Here's an excellent video by memory expert Luis Angel explaining more about how exercise boosts the production of BDNF in the brain and helps improve memory:

 Can Running Improve Your Memory?

 There are lots of other ways to exercise aerobically, of course.
-Riding a bike, walking your dog, playing racquetball or another intensive sport - these are all great ways to get your heart rate up.
+Riding a bike, playing racquetball or another intensive sport, even walking your dog - these are all great ways to get your heart rate up.

 And by the way, if you work on a computer for hours a day like many of us do, consider building or buying a treadmill desk, as I have done.
 You won't get an aerobic benefit from it, but you will get a boost to memory, attention, and longevity.

 For those who already do aerobic exercise regularly - Bravo!